 Recent Price Movements and Market Trends

-Bitcoin, the leading cryptocurrency, peaked at nearly $74,000 in mid-March 2024 but has since dropped to around $80,000, representing a decline of over 8% from its recent high.
-The overall market capitalization of Bitcoin has also decreased, now standing at approximately $1.56 trillion.
+Bitcoin peaked at nearly $74,000 in mid-March 2024 but has since dropped to around $80,000, a decline of over 8% from the recent high.
+Total market capitalisation now stands at approximately $1.56 trillion.

-- Market capitalization across the crypto ecosystem has contracted considerably, with billions wiped from the total value.
+- Market capitalisation across the ecosystem has contracted considerably

 Impact on Major Cryptocurrencies and Altcoins